 Approach/Solution: We developed a structured process for narrowing down the smart city connectivity choices to a manageable few.
 This process calls for identifying the possible use cases, verifying what existing connectivity services are available, filter it against various management and operational considerations (build/buy, skills, capabilities, etc.), then furthering evaluating it against various technical and other considerations (licensed/unlicensed, open/proprietary, maturity, etc.).
 A weighting methodology is used to objectively score and rank the options.

-Result/Outcomes: This work is in progress.
+Result/Outcomes: This work is complete.
 It was started in August 2018, as part of the National Institute of Standards and Technology (NIST) Global Cities Team Challenge (GCTC) Wireless Supercluster.
-The IoT connectivity decision guide will be published as part of the Municipal IoT Connectivity Guide in July 2019.
-This work is expected to be presented at the Smart and Secure Cities and Communities Challenge Expo in July 2019.
+The IoT connectivity decision guide is published as part of the Municipal Internet of Things (IoT) Blueprint in July 2019 and is available here.
+This work will be presented at the Smart and Secure Cities and Communities Challenge Expo in Washington DC in July 2019.

 Situation: There are several smart city innovation benchmarks or indices in use today.
 While they differ in their approach to gauge a city's "smartness", they all measure innovation based on "smart" projects in progress or deployed.
 These methodologies are problematic for several reasons.
 They do not measure a city's innovation capabilities.
 They do not link innovation to vision or strategy.
 There is no real "apples to apples" comparison, nor do they give an indication to the cities being benchmarked why they are more or less "smart" than their peers.
 These indices are biased towards large cities as smaller cities, with different priorities, smaller budgets and less capabilities, are penalized with these approaches.
 In order for cities to become "smarter" cities, they need a more balanced way to measure what "smart" is and how to get there.